At Child Maintenance Options, we provide free impartial information and support to help all parents make informed choices about child maintenance.

 If you're a guardian, relative or friend, or if you have a professional interest in finding out more about child maintenance, we may also be able to help you.

-Child Maintenance Options is a service provided by the Child Maintenance Group, which is part of the Department for Work and Pensions.
+Child Maintenance Options is a service provided on behalf of the Department for Work and Pensions.

 The Child Maintenance Service opened in 2012 and now manages all new applications for a statutory arrangement.
-It uses slightly different rules to the Child Support Agency, which is closed to new applications but still manages many statutory arrangements set up before December 2013.
+The Child Maintenance Service uses slightly different rules to the Child Support Agency, which is closed to new applications but still manages many statutory arrangements set up before December 2013.